iotaledger/docs/ixi/graph/Spec.md

 Hash createVertex(Hash data, Hash[] edges) // creates a vertex bundle fragment, returns the tail of it

+// attempt to parse/reflect transactions with a given tag fragment at a specified offset void watchTagFragment(TritVec tagFragment, int offset)

 // In iterator fashion:
 // returns the next vertex